 Once a deep learning model is trained, it can be applied to a new image to automate feature detection.
 Effectively, application of a deep learning model results in a pre-processed version of the original image, where features of interest are “lit-up” against a dark background.
 The rest of MIPAR’s processing library can then take over to accurately select features.

 This example shows how to apply a deep learning model to a new image in the Image Processor.
 It assumes a model has been trained as shown in the training example.
-If you have not followed that example, you may download the session file below and open it in the Deep Learning Trainer.
+If you have not followed that example, you may download the session file below and open it in the AI Session Processor.

 You may download the sample session file, reference images, recipe, and model to use as learning tools and follow this example.

-⇩ Session File (unzip > open .ssn2 file in Deep Learning Trainer)
+⇩ Session File (unzip > open .ssn2 file in AI Session Processor)